MapsPeople/docs/src/cms/index.md

 <iframe width="480" height="300" src="https://www.youtube-nocookie.com/embed/GwyO-Vav8Rs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 There are two main pages in the CMS, "Map" and "Solution Details".
-The heirachial structure is like this:
+The hierarchical structure is like this:

-* **Map** - The main page, this is where you manage your Map.
+* **Map** - The main page where you manage your data on the map.
 * **Solution Details** - A "behind-the-scenes" page, where you administrate things such as Categories, Types, Visibility, etc.
   * **Types** - Defines "types" of Locations.
 Types work as specific identifiers for a group of Locations such as "Canteen", "Bathroom", etc.
-  * **Categories** - Categories are a way to group or organize Locations for easier searching in your application.
+  * **Categories** - Categories are a way to group or organize Locations for easier browsing in your application.
 Categories can be used to group Locations in bundles regardless of their Type.
-The Types "Male Bathroom" and "Female Bathroom" might both belong to the Category "Toilets".
   * **Type Visibility** - Defines the Zoom Levels for which the Locations of each Type will appear on the Map.
   * **Buildings** - An overview of the Buildings present in your Venue.
   * **Venues** - An overview of the Venues present in your Solution.
-  * **Export Map** - Generates a high-resolution image of your Map, suitable for printing or similar.
+  * **Export Map** - Generates a high-resolution image of your Map, suitable for printing or similar. *Note*: Not available for all customers.
   * **App Settings** - A page with various settings concerning your app.
     * **App Configuration** - Settings to configure your app.
     * **API Keys** - API Keys used by your Solution.